We’ve got the scoop on where rivers turn to rapids, waterfalls plunge over cliffs and the sound of rushing water signals beauty.

 In the prairie of northeastern Oklahoma, Lake Bluestem is a beautiful spot to camp and fish near Pawhuska.
 It is also home to Bluestem Falls created by the Bluestem Lake Spillway.
 Below the spillway, the water tumbles over cliffs of shale and sandstone making this quaint spot picture perfect.

 To get to the miniature falls, take Kihekah Avenue north from the center of town until you reach CR4070.
 Turn left on CR4070 and continue over three miles until you come to a fork in the road.
 Take the left road of the fork towards Bluestem Lake spillway and enjoy this secret spot.

-Located in Okmulgee State Park, the Dripping Springs Lake Spillway in Okmulgee was built by the WPA and CCC during the Great Depression.
+Located in Okmulgee & Dripping Springs Lake & Recreation Area, the Dripping Springs Lake Spillway in Okmulgee was built by the WPA and CCC during the Great Depression.
 This impressive feature turns the gentle current of the water into gushing falls as it flows over the spillway.